JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 3 - Please provide a valid email address to use. (required for -csf, -sendmail, and -cloudflare)
+- 3 - Please provide a valid email address to use. (required for -csf, -sendmail, and -csfCf)
 - 4 - Please provide a valid domain name.
 - 5 - Please provide a valid port number for the FTP server.
 - 6 - Invalid FTP port number.
 Please enter a number between 1 and 65535.